FAQs About Cincinnati Law Admissions

 Q. When are applicants notified of an admission decision?

 A. The Admissions Office will notify you by email when your file is complete.
 Once you have received this email, the committee has begun reviewing your file.
 A decision is likely in the next 3-5 weeks.
+Applicants may also use our online status checker.

 Q. If admitted, when will I have to pay an acceptance deposit?

 A. If admitted prior to March 1, the acceptance deposit date is April 15.
 For students admitted after March 1, the acceptance deposit deadline is typically 3-4 weeks from the date of acceptance.
 Cincinnati Law requires only one acceptance deposit of $250; half of that deposit ($125) is refundable up to May 15 if you notify us of your intent not to enroll.
-For these reasons we prefer not to grant acceptance deposit extensions.
+For these reasons, we prefer not to grant acceptance deposit extensions.

 Q. How much does it cost to attend Cincinnati Law?